vitiral/artifact/artifact-data/design/family.md

 See [[REQ-data-family]] for how these are related.

 # SPC-data-family
-The method of determining family is fairly straightforward
+The method of determining family is fairly straightforward, as is detailed in the graph below:

 ```dot
 digraph G {